eflaatten/small-biz-app/README.md

 3. Replace `your_api_key_here` with the API key you copied.

-4. Make sure your application loads the API key from the environment variables.

 By following these steps, you ensure that the API key is not committed to the repository and can be set up individually by each developer.